Francis Davis: Personal life and death

-While at Temple, Davis worked at the Listening Booth, a record store on the University of Pennsylvania campus.
+While attending Temple University, Davis worked at the Listening Booth, a record store on the University of Pennsylvania campus.
 While working there, he met Terry Gross, his future wife.
 The two married in 1994.

 In the autumn of 2024, Davis moved into hospice, having been diagnosed with emphysema and Parkinson's disease.
 He died at home in Philadelphia, on April 14, 2025, at the age of 78.